patrickzipf/patrickzipf.github.io/_posts/2023-02-01-Easy-instructions-to-install-jekyll.md

     code SITENAME.github.io
     ```
     - Where SITENAME is the name of your repository that you modified in Step 3.
+6. Navigate to the Repository Settings in GitHub
+    - Navigate to the Actions/General Settings
+        - Under Workflow Permissions be sure to choose "Read and write permissions" for the Actions workflow to be able to push changes to the repository.
-6. Change the _config.yml file
+7. Change the _config.yml file
     - This file has a number of variables for options for your site, such as Title, Description, Author, etc. You will want to customize these to start to brand and name your site.
     - If you're using Google Analytics you can configure the MEASUREMENT ID here as well.
-7. Edit the CNAME file in the root of the repository to match your custom domain name
+8. Edit the CNAME file in the root of the repository to match your custom domain name
     - If you're not using a custom domain name, you can delete this file.
-8. Commit your changes to the GitHub repository and push them.
+9. Commit your changes to the GitHub repository and push them.
     ```bash
     git add .
     git commit -m "Some updated comment about the commit here" git push
     ```
     - You may be prompted to configure your GitHub credentials at this point, [here's an approach on how to do that](https://stackoverflow.com/questions/46878457/adding-git-credentials-on-windows).
-9. Configure the repository settings for GitHub Pages and Workflow to allow for deployment
+10. Configure the repository settings for GitHub Pages and Workflow to allow for deployment
     - In the GitHub Repository Settings, you will want to configure the following:
         - Under the GitHub Settings find the GitHub Pages section
         - Under Source choose "Deploy from a branch"
         - Under Branch choose "main" and "/(root)"
-10. Configure your DNS for your domain to point to GitHub pages
+11. Configure your DNS for your domain to point to GitHub pages
     - You will need to do this before step 10 so that GitHub can verify and find your custom domain name configured properly.
     - You basically need to setup A records for your domain name that point to the following IP addresses:
         - 185.199.108.153